UNLOCK YOUR CHILD'S

 2. Patriotic Poetry Slam

-Encourage students to write poems or recite famous works related to Veterans Day, such as “The Charge of the Light Brigade” or “The Soldier.”
+Those with a flair for writing can write poems or recite famous works related to Veterans Day, such as “The Charge of the Light Brigade” or “The Soldier.”

 The poetry slam can be hosted in a classroom or school-wide assembly.
 This activity not only allows students to express their creativity but also teaches them about the power of language and how poetry can be used to honor and pay tribute to those who have served our country.